-When in international waters, ships are ruled by the laws of their country of origin.
+Ships are ruled by the laws of their country of origin when in international waters.
 Since abortion is legal in the Netherlands, any woman can have the procedure done inside a Dutch ship.
-With the help from the Van Lishout design atelier, Gomperts created a portable gynaecological unit that could easily be installed in rented ships.
+With the help from the Van Lieshout design atelier, Gomperts created a portable gynecological unit that could easily be installed in rental ships.
 Women on Waves (WoW) was born in 1999.

-Poland still prohibits it, but Rebecca doesn’t give up.
-This year, her organization has sent a drone to throw Misoprostrol pills at the border with Germany.
+Poland still prohibits it, but Gomperts doesn’t give up.
+This year, her organization has sent a drone to throw Misoprostol pills at the border with Germany.
 Once again, the act was just symbolic, a marketing stunt more than anything.
-Since Poland is part of the European Union, Polish women are able to get an abortion in other EU member-states.
+Since Poland is part of the European Union, Polish women are able to get abortions in other EU member states.

 WoW also aims to inform the public about how abortion pills work, as a lot of misinformation exists in countries where abortion isn’t legal.
-On the organization’s website, visitors learn about dosage, how the medicine acts in the body, what to expect, possible side effects and more.
-Finally, the website features a section where women from all over the world share their abortion stories, so that those considering an abortion know they are not alone.
+On the organization’s website, visitors learn about how the medicine acts in the body, the appropriate dosage, what to expect, possible side effects and more.
+Finally, the website features a section where women from all over the world share their abortion stories, so that those considering abortion know they are not alone.

-Unfortunately, WoW is no longer able to send Misoprostrol pills to Brazil, because all packages are confiscated at customs.
+Unfortunately, WoW is no longer able to send Misoprostol pills to Brazil because all packages are confiscated at customs.
 The NGO now advises Brazilian women to have the pills sent to a post box in another South American country (except Argentina and Uruguay) and then go there to pick them up.

 AzMina magazine talked to Letícia, Mariana and Renata, the three Brazilians working for WoW’s helpdesk.
 They receive an average of 800 e-mails a month.
 In case bill 5069 (recently approved by a commission within the Brazilian Congress) is sanctioned, these three women can go to jail.
 The bill proposes imprisonment for anyone who “induces, influences or helps” a woman to have an abortion.
 As the bill’s text does not specify what exactly constitutes “inducing, influencing or helping”, even the supply of medical and scientific information about abortions can be punished.
 Below, the three women comment on the bill and tell us a little bit about their daily work.